-As is the custom here at easyautodiagnostics.com, the tests steps are explained in detail and the diagnostic/troubleshooting is accomplish in several easy steps.
+As is the custom here at easyautodiagnostics.com, the tests steps are explained in detail and the diagnostic/troubleshooting is accomplished in several easy steps.

-This info applies to the 00-03 Honda Accord or Honda Odyssey with the 3.0L 6 cylinder engine.
-There are other Honda ignition system test articles that you can peruse by clicking here: Index of Honda Ignition Control Module Tests.
-If you need to read a primer on how to test Coil-on-Plug ignition coils that are not covered by this article, read: Testing and Troubleshooting 3 Wire COP ignition coils.
+This info applies to the 2000, 2001, 2002, and 2003 Honda Accord or Honda Odyssey with the 3.0L 6 cylinder engine.
+If you'd like to read a primer on how to test Coil-On-Plug ignition coils that are not covered by this article, take a look at this tutorial: Testing And Troubleshooting 3 Wire COP Ignition Coils.

 This is not the most definitive list on the subject, but does cover the majority of symptoms I've seen on this type of ignition system:

 - Misfire codes that light up the check engine light (CEL) on your instrument cluster.

 - Engine misfire that DOES NOT light up the check engine light (CEL).

 - Smell of unburned gasoline coming out of the tailpipe.